daenghwan/Go_Trip/README.md

 We have prepared the app user's schedule so that you can see it at a glance.

 All files have been uploaded in split compression, which contains demonstration images and storyboards.

+Branch: Master has a file pushed by Android Studio.